 Meet Alex Maldonado

-My name is Alex Maldonado, and I'm running for Harris County District Clerk because I believe in a Texas where every voice matters.
+My name is Alex Maldonado, and I'm running for Harris County District Clerk because I believe in a justice system that supports our working class families.

 As District Clerk I'll Fight for Working People By: